TetricusLabs/fastapi_crudbuilder/README.md

 - Delete one item by primary key

 Endpoints created by CRUDBuilder are designed to support the OpenAPI documentation that FastAPI automatically generates.
 Optionally, you can add security, caching and custom postprocessors to the generated endpoints.
+They're designed to attach to an existing `APIRouter` object in FastAPI, or alternatively can be used to create a new router.

 ---